-If you’ve ever been to a yoga class, you’ve heard an instructor remind you to focus on your breath and to breathe consciously and with intent.
+If you’ve ever been to a yoga class, you’ll remember your instructor reminding you to focus on your breath, being conscious and breathing with intent.

 In recent years, breathwork has evolved to include various methods that focus on the use of breathing exercises as a means of therapy, self-healing, and spiritual/emotional transformation.
 The practice encompasses a wide range of breathing techniques used to alleviate any mental, physical and/or emotional unrest.

-I have personally practiced meditation and yoga before, but have always been curious about going deeper with my practice.
-When I found out that Hoame Meditation Studio in Toronto began offering breathwork meditation classes, I was keen to try.
+I’ve personally practiced meditation and yoga before, but have always been curious about going deeper with my practice.
+When I found out that Hoame Meditation Studio in Toronto offers breathwork meditation classes, I had to try it out!

-I had the pleasure of trying out the Breathwork 1 class with Brandon Wong, who is a Certified breathwork Facilitator at Hoame.
-The overall experience was extremely powerful and soothing, although as it was my first class, I knew I was only scratching the surface and getting used to the practice.
+I had the pleasure of taking the class with Brandon Wong, a certified breathwork Facilitator at Hoame.
+The overall experience was extremely powerful and grounding, although as it was my first class, I knew I was only scratching the surface and getting used to the practice.
 However, it was clear to me that other individuals within the class, who had been practicing breathwork as a form of meditation longer, had the ability to connect with the practice on a deep and therapeutic level.